en

 Nagoya Castle

-As you will see when you visit , Nagoya Castle is one of Nagoya’s biggest sites.
-Even if you are not into touristy places it’s still a good place to enjoy a walk and immerse yourself in the history of Nagoya.
+Nagoya Castle is one of Nagoya’s most popular tourist attractions.
+Even if you are not into touristy places, it’s still a good place to enjoy a walk and immerse yourself in the history of Nagoya.
+There are also Meijo Park, Tokugawa Gardens and the Tokugawa Art Museum nearby, so you can see a lot of nature, history and culture in one afternoon.
+Don’t miss our guided tour of the castle and grounds with our knowledgeable guides!

 Nagoya Castle (名古屋城)